Bank: Standard business

-Banks act as payment agents by conducting checking or current accounts for customers, paying cheques drawn by customers in the bank, and collecting cheques deposited to customers' current accounts.
+Banks act as payment agents by conducting checking or current accounts for customers, paying checks drawn by customers in the bank, and collecting checks deposited to customers' current accounts.
 Banks also enable customer payments via other payment methods such as Automated Clearing House (ACH), Wire transfers or telegraphic transfer, EFTPOS, and automated teller machines (ATMs).

 Banks borrow money by accepting funds deposited on current accounts, by accepting term deposits, and by issuing debt securities such as banknotes and bonds.
 Banks lend money by making advances to customers on current accounts, by making installment loans, and by investing in marketable debt securities and other forms of money lending.

 Banks provide different payment services, and a bank account is considered indispensable by most businesses and individuals.
-Non-banks that provide payment services such as remittance companies are normally not considered as an adequate substitute for a bank account.
+Nonbanks that provide payment services such as remittance companies are normally not considered as an adequate substitute for a bank account.

 Banks issue new money when they make loans.
 In contemporary banking systems, regulators set a minimum level of reserve funds that banks must hold against the deposit liabilities created by the funding of these loans, in order to ensure that the banks can meet demands for payment of such deposits.
 These reserves can be acquired through the acceptance of new deposits, sale of other assets, or borrowing from other banks including the central bank.